 Gives you coverage even when an at-fault driver has inadequate insurance.
 Often required.

-What add-on coverage should I consider for a discontinued car model?
+What add-on coverage should I consider for discontinued cars?

 - Original parts.
 Allows you to repair your car with original or specialty parts, which may cost extra.